Lefteris-Souflas/The-Algorithmic-Approach-to-Winning-Guess-Who/README.md

 - **random_state**: Ensures reproducibility of results by fixing the random seed.

 #### Model Training and Visualization
 Following instantiation, the Decision Tree Classifier undergoes training on the dataset's features and classes.
 Post-training, the decision tree is visualized to elucidate the decision-making process underlying character identification.
 This visualization, facilitated by DOT data and the Graphviz library, offers a comprehensive depiction of decision pathways and criteria, enhancing strategic insight and gameplay efficacy.

 ![image](https://github.com/Lefteris-Souflas/The-Algorithmic-Approach-to-Winning-Guess-Who/assets/143879796/458de1e6-10cd-45d9-85f4-8845bb223ce3)

+<code><b>The aforementioned decision tree visualization methodology is replicated across the top 11 features of each ensemble model, namely Random Forest, Gradient Boosting, and Light Gradient Boosting.
+This process entails subjecting the identified features from each ensemble model to the decision tree visualization procedure delineated previously.</b></code>

 ### Random Forest Modeling
 #### Random Forest Overview